kdvcodes/cs1302-arcade/REFLECTION.md

 3. **PROB:** Lots of difficulty trying to get all the details of each game perfect, but that's been nearly perfectly done.

+4. **EXTRA CREDIT:** We have extra credit number 2. each game has its own high score kepper.
+Please check.